Suspects arrested in Seattle-area robbery ring targeting the elderly

 Surveillance video from a rental car dealer in Woodinville captures Simona Paun and Ion Miclescu on March 30, 2026.

-After monitoring Miclescu's home in Kirkland, police later arrested him and Paun in Federal Way on April 8 while they were reportedly targeting people at a senior living center.
+After monitoring Miclescu's home in Kirkland, Bellevue police later arrested him and Paun in Federal Way on April 8 while they were reportedly targeting people at a senior living center.
+They later bailed out of jail, but were later re-arrested at their home for different crimes.

 Paun is currently being held on $400,000 bail.
 She also had a fugitive from justice warrant for a nine-count indictment out of San Diego.